TeamGleason/SpeakFaster/webui/README.md

 The functions `saveSettings()` and `loadSettings()` can be used to serialized user settings (e.g., TTS voice and volume) to the host and loading the settings back from the host.
-Note that WebViews such as CefShar usually do not persist data stored in `localStorage` after the instance of WebView is destroyed, which necessitates settings storage at the host level.
+Note that WebViews such as CefSharp usually do not persist data stored in `localStorage` after the instance of WebView is destroyed, which necessitates settings storage at the host level.